 My experience has been that a high idle or unstable idle is usually caused by an an air or a vacuum leak.
 Both of these two types of set ups can be affected by an air or a vacuum leak.
 The idle may be higher or lower than normal if there is an air or a vacuum leak.
 It is important to know the difference between the two when diagnosing a rough idling condition.
 A typical air leak is before the throttle body.
 For example A ford escort that has a mass air flow sensor that has a crack or ripped air intake tube or snorkel allowing air into the engine is just simply an air leak.
 This can and will cause a rough idling condition as well as some other other symptoms.
 However, a vehicle with a intake manifold gasket leak would be considered a vacuum leak.
 This is because the air inside the intake manifold in negative pressure (with the throttle plate closed) or under a vacuum because it is behind the throttle plate.
 Both conditions can cause a P0171 lean code, rough or unstable idle and sometimes even a stalling condition.

 Rough idling can also be caused by bad motor mounts, an engine misfire, incorrect ignition or valve timing of even bad tune up parts.
 I have even seen PCM updates fix a rough idling condition as well.
-However below is a short video of a vacuum leak causing a rough idling condition.
+If your engine is idling rough and the check engine light is on, you can get cheaper scanner or code reader that will read codes from the PCM/ECM.
+This will help pinpoint the root cause of the rough idling condition.
+Below is a short video of a vacuum leak causing a rough idling condition.